kraashen/kraashen.github.io/content/posts/2017-10-28-raspberry-pi-caddy-web-server-with-git-webhooks.md

 ## Auditing

 Huzzah!
 Now the web server is hosting the static website.
 Now what?
-It would be also fun to check out how the server fares against hostile access attempts, so it was fun to do even basic level auditing.
+It would be also fun to check out how the server fares out in the wild, so it was fun to do even basic level auditing.
 While I'm not a huge fan of "checkbox security", I'd recommend at minimum running ```nmap``` and also found out about ```lynis``` for auditing.
 Auditing my own servers was fun, and these tools are something to start from something.

 ## Conclusions